react-dapp/wallet/README.md

 To use the package, first you need to import the `WalletProvider` and place it at the top level in the component tree.
+Use the config property, to configure supported chain and provide native wrapped token addresses (WETH, WBNB etc...)

 ```